HSGamer/ConstructProjects/README.md

 # ConstructProjects
-A small repo to build project with Github Actions
+A small repo to build projects with Github Actions

 # How to use
 1. Go to [Actions](https://github.com/HSGamer/ConstructProjects/actions)